LoganKaval/MulBX/README.md

 Both Managers Are NOT Installed in the Madatory Section and Are Asked After the Desktop Envirment Options.
 After Installation the XonNOS Directory Can be Deleted From the User's Home Directory.
 All of the Images are on https://www.github.com/LoganKaval/XonNOS-Lib.
+If You Added to the Code Please Add Your Name in The "credits.txt" File, Unless You Don't Want Credit.

 ![alt text](https://github.com/LoganKaval/XonNOS-Pictures/blob/main/xonnos-logo.png?raw=true)